canright/canright-cli/README.md

 It passes any unrecognized commands to the exe function in commands.js.

-The commands.js sub-module is a stub for you to add your specific CLI commands.
-For demonstration purposes, command.js implements two trivial commands, 'now' and 'hey'.
+The commands sub-module is a stub for you to add your specific CLI commands.
+For demonstration purposes, commands implements two trivial commands, 'now' and 'hey'.

 The exe function receives an array of strings - the space delimited command and arguments.